 Jim Davis’s uber-famous cartoon cat Garfield is an orange tabby cat.

-One famous quote from Jim Davis, Garfield’s creator, has him saying: “In my mind, the sky is blue, the grass is green and cats are orange.”
+In one famous quote from Jim Davis, Garfield’s creator, he says: “In my mind, the sky is blue, the grass is green and cats are orange.”

-Rock singer Freddie Mercury had many cats: one was an orange rescued tabby cat named Miko and another a shy ginger tomcat named Oscar.
+Rock singer Freddie Mercury had many cats: one was an orange rescued tabby cat named Miko, and another was a shy ginger tomcat named Oscar.